bjgarcia/hdzero-goggle-services/README.md

 ```

 ### Put Methods
-Copy one or more files.
-Convert a file to mp4 will require you to build ffmpeg with libx264.
+Copy one or more files or convert a file to mp4.
 Takes an array of source and destination paths.
+Conversion uses ffmpeg with libx264 library built in.
+There is likley more work that could be done here.
+Resultng files are about 25% size of the orginal.
+Conversions overwrite and a .log file is created for each conversion with the output file name.
+Will add something that checks the log for completed conversion.

 ```
 /cgi-bin/file?put=file